-As the British Expeditionary Force (BEF) and its French and Belgian allies fell back on Dunkirk at the end of May 1940 units of the Fleet Air Arm were assigned to the control of RAF Coastal Command to provide support for Operation Dynamo, the evacuation of the BEF.
-In all 4 Squadrons of Swordfish, 1 squadron of Albacores and two squadrons of Skua/Rocs were involved.
-The Skua/Roc Squadrons were 801 and 806.
-At the same time No 2 AACU (Anti Aircraft co-operation Unit, controlled by the RAF) also used at least 1 Skua over Dunkirk.
-The Skuas and Rocs flew fighter sweeps, dive bombing and reconnaissance missions.
-Some books give the impression that the FAA Skua Squadrons were shot to ribbons over Dunkirk; for example in Alexander McKee's "Strike from the Sky" Sqdn Ldr DH Clarke is quoted "Of those thirty seven Skuas and Rocs [that went out on a fighter sweep] nine came back; of those nine, only four were serviceable."
-Now I simply cannot find any evidence for this slaughter, if it's true then this was one of the biggest disasters in British military aviation, but none of the other sources confirm it.
-With only two squadrons using Skuas and Rocs over Dunkirk it is hard to see where these thirty seven Skuas or Rocs could have come from, (a Fleet Air Arm squadron in this period would struggled to get 10 aircraft in the sky at the same time) .
-Certainly German fighters operating over Dunkirk only claimed 2 Skuas during the whole period.
+As the British Expeditionary Force (BEF) and its French and Belgian allies fell back on Dunkirk at the end of May 1940, units of the Royal Navy Air Branch were assigned to the control of RAF Coastal Command to provide support for Operation Dynamo, the evacuation of the BEF.
+In all, four squadrons of Swordfish, one squadron of Albacores and two squadrons of Skua/Rocs were involved.
+The Skua/Roc squadrons were 801 and 806.
+At the same time, No 2 AACU (Anti Aircraft co-operation Unit, controlled by the RAF) also used one Skua over Dunkirk.
+The Skuas and Rocs flew fighter sweeps, dive-bombing and reconnaissance missions.
+Some books give the impression that the FAA Skua Squadrons were shot to ribbons over Dunkirk; for example in Alexander McKee's "Strike from the Sky" Sqdn Ldr DH Clarke is quoted "Of those thirty-seven Skuas and Rocs [that went out on a fighter sweep] nine came back; of those nine, only four were serviceable."
+Now I simply cannot find any evidence for this slaughter, if it's true then this was one of the biggest disasters in British military aviation, but none of the other sources can confirm it.
+With only two squadrons using Skuas and Rocs over Dunkirk, it is hard to see where these thirty-seven Skuas or Rocs could have come from, (a Royal Navy squadron in this period would have struggled to get 10 aircraft in the sky at the same time).
+Certainly, German fighters operating over Dunkirk only claimed 2 Skuas during the whole period.

 So, what are the facts?

-On 28th May 806 Squadron operating out of Manston had one Skua shot down into the sea and another was badly damaged with the gunner gunner killed by RAF Spitfires in an unhappy incident of "friendly fire".
-Happily the crew of the Skua that was shot down were rescued but the pilot had to have an arm amputated.
+On the 28th May, 806 Squadron operating out of Manston had one Skua shot down into the sea and another was badly damaged with the gunner killed, by RAF fighters in an unhappy incident of "friendly fire".
+Happily, the crew of the Skua that was shot down were rescued but the pilot had to have an arm amputated.
 A Roc was supposed to have accompanied the two Skuas on this mission but, perhaps thankfully, it crashed on take-off with no casualties.

-On 29th May two Skuas and a Roc of 806 Squadron attacked German bombers that were going after British evacuation ships.
-They claimed a Ju88 destroyed (it was claimed to been seen crashing into the sea) and another Ju88 damaged (one report of the action said the aircraft downed was a He111 not a Ju88).
+On the 29th May, two Skuas and a Roc of 806 Squadron attacked a gaggle of German bombers that were going after British evacuation ships.
+They claimed a Ju88 destroyed (it was seen crashing into the sea) and another Ju88 damaged.
+A diving attack had allowed the Roc to pull up underneath the German bomber and shoot it down using the "no-allowance" method.
+One witness said the bomber was " literally sawed in half..." .
 This was the only confirmed air-to-air victory for a Roc.
-There is no recorded German Ju 88 loss over Dunkirk that day that matches exactly the timing of this action, but a Ju 88 of 9/LG1 was damaged, with one crewman injured at the approximate same place and time the combat was reported by the F.A.A.
-A couple of Ju 88s were logged as being lost about an hour an a half later, one crashing onto the beach at Nieuport.
+There is no recorded German Ju 88 loss over Dunkirk that day that matches exactly the timing of this action.
+However a Heinkel 111 of 1/KG1 was shot down into the sea at about this time and it was likely to have been the aircraft attacked by the Roc¹ (one account by a witness does specify that it was a Heinkel He111, not a Ju 88).
+A Junkers Ju 88 of 9/LG1 was damaged, with one crewman injured, at approximately the same time, and it was almost certainly this aircraft that the Skuas and Roc claimed as "damaged".

-On 30th May the same three aircraft of 806 Squadron drove off a Heinkel 111 attacking a merchant ship off Dunkirk.
+On the 30th May, the same three aircraft of 806 Squadron drove off a Heinkel 111 attacking a merchant ship off Dunkirk.

-On the 31st May ten (some sources say nine) Albacores and nine Skuas were tasked with bombing German pontoon bridges over the Nieuport Canal, near the coast, North-East of Dunkirk.
+On the 31st of May, ten (some sources say nine) Albacores and nine Skuas were tasked with bombing German pontoon bridges over the Nieuport Canal, near the coast, North-East of Dunkirk.
 Direct hits were claimed by the Skuas.
 Returning home the Skuas were engaged by 12 Messerschmitt Bf 109s of I/JG20 and two Skuas of 801 Squadron (L2917 and L3005) were shot down.
-Another Skua (L2881) crash landed back at Detling.
-The battle was not all one sided, the Skuas claimed one Bf109 shot down and another damaged.
-It seems the Messeschmitts may have broken off the chase to go after three Coastal Command Hudsons, who in turn escaped claiming another Bf109 shot down (LG20 did indeed loose 3 Bf109s in the time-frame concerned).
+Another Skua (L2881) crash-landed back at Detling.
+The battle was not all one-sided, the Skuas claimed one Bf109 shot down and another damaged.
+It seems the Messerschmitts may have broken off the chase to go after three Coastal Command Hudsons, who in turn escaped claiming another Bf109 shot down (LG20 did indeed lose 3 Bf109s in the time-frame concerned).
 The Skua that crash-landed back at Detling is probably the one described in Capt Eric Brown's "Wings of the Navy" and Alexander McKee's "Strike from the Sky", as providing an example of the Skua's sturdiness, with nine bullet holes in one propeller blade alone, the top cylinder of the Perseus engine shot away, along with the pilot's windscreen and canopy.
-On the ground the British 12th Infantry Brigade (consisting of the 2nd Bn Royal Fusiliers, 1st Bn South Lancashire Regt and 6th Bn The Black Watch) were holding the sector of the Dunkirk perimeter opposite Nieuport.
+On the ground, the British 12th Infantry Brigade (consisting of the 2nd Bn Royal Fusiliers, 1st Bn South Lancashire Regt and 6th Bn The Black Watch) were holding the sector of the Dunkirk perimeter opposite Nieuport.
 They beat off strong attacks during the day helped by British air support, part of which must have been the attacks by the Albacores and Skuas.
-A concentration of German troops preparing for another major attack in the same area was caught by a British air attack and broken up, this is likely to have been by RAF Blenheim bombers.
+A concentration of German troops preparing for another major attack in the same area a few hours later was caught by a British air attack and broken up, this is likely to have been by RAF Blenheim bombers.

 The Skuas and Rocs were often more at risk from their own side than the Germans.
 Aircraft identification skills were very poor at this time.
-In particular the Skuas and Rocs were at a disadvantage in wearing FAA camouflage colours.
-This was unfamiliar to most RAF pilots who often assumed that all British aircraft were camouflaged brown and green the standard RAF camouflage colours (remember that in those days any aircraft identification photos or charts were inevitably only in black and white).
+In particular, the Skuas and Rocs were at a disadvantage in wearing Royal Navy camouflage colours.
+This was unfamiliar to most RAF pilots who often assumed that all British aircraft were camouflaged brown and green, the standard RAF camouflage colours (remember that in those days any aircraft identification photos or charts were inevitably only in black and white).

 "Fleet Air Arm -The Admiralty Account of Naval Air Operations" HMSO 1943.